pixelworm/pixelworm-ios-sdk/README.md

 - [License](#license)

 ## Purpose of this SDK
-Pixelworm SDK exports your excellent views into `Pixelworm`’s database.
+Pixelworm SDK uploads your excellent views into `Pixelworm`’s system.
-After exporting your views and your design files to `Pixelworm` you can enjoy suggestions about how to improve your designs.
+After uploading your views and your design files to `Pixelworm` you can see suggestions on how to improve your designs.

 ## Installation